Why Is the South Korean Currency So Weak? Key Factors Explained

 South Korea is a highly export-dependent economy.
 If exports falter or face headwinds, the currency often gets punished.

-• External tensions, such as tariffs and trade policy uncertainty from the U.S., raise risk premia on Korean assets and currency.
+• Trade friction and tariff uncertainty from the U.S. still raise risk premia on Korean assets and the currency.

 The won is often labelled "one of the weakest global currencies", given how export dependency magnifies vulnerability.